Pulover/PuloversMacroCreator/Documentation/Export.md

 Select Macros to be exported.
 Empty Macros and unchecked rows will be ignored.
 You can click and drag items and double-click to open the edit window.

+### Macro

-**Macro**: Name of the label used for the macro (leave blank to remove it from the exported script).
+Name of the label used for the macro (leave blank to remove it from the exported script).

+### Hotkey

-**Hotkey**: Selects the Hotkey (AutoHotkey format) to execute the Macro.
+Selects the Hotkey (AutoHotkey format) to execute the Macro.
 Here you can use Hotkeys that are not allowed for playback like RButton.
 You also edit the Hotkey directly in the list by either selecting the row and pressing F2 or you can click a row once to select it, wait at least half a second, then click the same row again to edit it.

+### Loop

-**Loop**: Number of times to execute this Macro.
+Number of times to execute this Macro.

-**Block Mouse**: Adds `BlockInput, MouseMove`.
+### Block Mouse

+AddslockInput, MouseMove`.
 The mouse cursor will not move in response to the user's physical movement of the mouse during execution.

+### Stop

-**Stop**: Adds a Hotkey with the `ExitApp` command.
+Adds a Hotkey with the ÈxitApp`command.

+### Pause

-**Pause**: Adds a Hotkey with the `Pause` command.
+Adds a Hotkey with the `Pause`command.

 ## Destination File

+### Export to

-**Export to**: Selects the destination file to export selected Macros.
+Selects the destination file to export selected Macros.

+### Indentation

-**Indentation**: Use Tab-Indentation for Loops and If Statements.
+Use Tab-Indentation for Loops and If Statements.

+### Comment out unchecked rows

-**Comment out unchecked rows**: Keeps unchecked rows in the macro as commented out script, instead of not exporting them.
+Keeps unchecked rows in the macro as commented out script, instead of not exporting them.

-**Do not concatenate Send commands**: Exports sequences of Send commands in one line each and uses Loop for repeats.
+### Do not concatenate Send commands

+Exports sequences of Send commands in one line each and uses Loop for repeats.

+### Convert line breaks

-**Convert line breaks**: Converts line break symbols (\`n) in command parameters to real line breaks.
+Converts line break symbols (\`n) in command parameters to real line breaks.

+### Include PMC Code

-**Include PMC Code**: Includes a copy of the PMC code for each selected Macro at the end of the exported script to allow them to be loaded in **Macro Creator** by opening the ahk file from it.
+Includes a copy of the PMC code for each selected Macro at the end of the exported script to allow them to be loaded in **Macro Creator** by opening the ahk file from it.
 This will not affect the exported script execution.

+### Create EXE File

-**Create EXE File**: Runs Ahk2Exe Compiler after exporting the script to create an Executable File.
+Runs Ahk2Exe Compiler after exporting the script to create an Executable File.
 The EXE file will be saved to the same folder as the script.
 Once a script is compiled, it becomes a standalone executable; that is, it can be used even on machines where AutoHotkey is not installed (and such EXEs can be distributed or sold with no restrictions).
 *Note*: This feature requires the latest version of [AutoHotkey](http://autohotkey.com/) installed.
 The Ahk2Exe file must be present in the Compiler folder inside AutoHotkey installation folder, if the file is not found the EXE will not be created (no error will be shown).